You’re about to learn how to dispute a charge off from a consumer credit report.

 Just because you know how to dispute a charge off, it doesn't mean you're going to win every time.

-Now that you know how to dispute a charge off from your credit report, you may be thinking that this sounds like a lot of tedious boring work.
+Now that you know how to dispute a charge off from a credit report, you may be thinking that this sounds like a lot of tedious boring work.

-If you don’t want to be bothered with this process, or you don’t want to take any chances of messing up your one opportunity to clean up your credit fast, then contact US Credit Advocate for a free consultation.
+If you don’t want to be bothered with this process, or you don’t want to take any chances of messing up your one opportunity to remove a reporting error, then contact US Credit Advocate for a free consultation.

 There is no cost or obligation to buy anything.